mods333/mods333.github.io/index.md

 * **Generalizable Patch-Based Neural Rendering** (<span style="color:green">*New!*</span>) \
   __M.
 Suhail__, C. Esteves, L. Sigal and A. Makadia\
-  To appear in ECCV 2022
+  To appear as oral in ECCV 2022

 * **Light Field Neural Rendering** (<span style="color:green">*New!*</span>) \
   __M.
 Suhail__, C. Esteves, L. Sigal and A. Makadia\